jefersonm/playground/README.markdown

 <h1>Welcome to Jeferson sandbox page</h1>

-Here you'll find a lot of code, in many languages and in many paradigms :)
+<p>Here you'll find a lot of code, in many languages and in many paradigms :)
 I hope you enjoin it.
-I'll be always updating this page with more information, so watch it. </br></br>
+I'll be always updating this page with more information, so watch it. </p>

 <h3>SlideShare presentations</h3>

-www.slideshare.net/jefersonm </br></br></br>
+<p>www.slideshare.net/jefersonm </p>

-Thank you!! </br>
+<p>Thank you!! </br>
 Jéferson Machado (@jefersonm) </br>
-Software Developer
+Software Developer</p>